PURIM EVENTS

 MATANOT L'EVYONIM & MISHLOACH MANOT

-Matanot L'Evyonim donations can be made directly to Tomchei Shabbos here.
+Matanot L'Evyonim donations through BDJ are now closed.
+You can still give directly to Tomchei Shabbos here.

 Please Note: BDJ Mishloach Manot are very meaningful and convey the spiritual value of warmth that we as a shul family hold dear.
 But they do not officially fulfill the mitzvah of Mishloach Manot.
 It is essential that in addition to the BDJ Mishloach Manot that you send, that you also deliver at least one Mishloach Manot gift to another Jew on Purim day.
 This package should contain at least two types of food that are ready to be eaten.
 The reason for this is because Mishloach Manot must be sent איש אל רעהו, 'one person to another'-- meaning not through an organization or in partnership with others.
 Thank you for bringing joy to our BDJ friends both through our communal shul Mishloach Manot and through the mitzvah of Mishloach Manot.